joaofelipesus/dataStructures/README.md

-# Simple project usad to practice Java.
+# Simple project used to practice Java.
 Will contain the implementation of basic data structures
 - [ ] Linked list
 - [ ] Doubly linked list